 6. “Death” and “separation” are two completely different words in Hebrew and Greek, just as they are in English; these words have different meanings.
 The Hebrew badal (baw-dal’) and the Greek chorizo (kho-rid’zo) are two Old and New Testament words for “separation” (see, for example, Isaiah 59:2 and Romans 8:35,39).
 If the wages of sin is not really death, but separation, then God would have used these Hebrew and Greek words to describe the ultimate wages of sin.
 For example, Romans 6:23 would read, “For the wages of sin is separation (chorizo)” and Ezekiel 18:4 would read, “The soul who sins will separate (badal).”
 But does the Bible teach this anywhere?
 No, “the wages of sin is death” and “the soul who sins will die” (NASB).

 The bottom line is that the second death is consistently described in terms of literal death and utter destruction in the Bible, not “separation.”
-We’ve seen this throughout our study.
+This is observed throughout HELL KNOW.

 Do not add to what I command you and do not subtract from it, but keep the commands of the LORD your God that I give you.